inBeat/inbeat-website/content/top-influencers/tiktok/skincare/south-korea/_index.md

 ---
-title: Top 10 Skincare TikTok Influencers In South Korea In 2023
+title: Top 10 Skincare TikTok Influencers In South Korea In 2024
 description: >-
-  Find top skincare TikTok influencers in South Korea in 2023.
-Most popular hashtags: #skincare #korea #fyp #makeup.
+  Find top skincare TikTok influencers in South Korea in 2024.
+Most popular hashtags: #skincare #fyp #korea #makeup.
 platform: TikTok
 hits: 9
-text_top: Discover the top-rated TikTok influencers on inBeat.
+text_top: Analyze the most popular TikTok influencers on inBeat.
-text_bottom: Our platform has 9 TikTok influencers like this in South Korea for you to collaborate.
+text_bottom: Our database holds 9 TikTok influencers like this in South Korea for you to connect with.
 profiles:
   - username: "y.hx_xi"
     fullname: >-